BrunaMarjorie/Bug_Tracker_CBWA/README.md

 * Express - version 4.17.1
 * Body-parser - version 1.19.0
 * Bcrypt - version 5.0.0
 * Mongodb - version 3.6.2
+* Nodemailer - version 6.4.15

-## Setup
+## How to Use
-Describe how to install / setup your local environement / add link to demo version.
+To clone and run this application, you'll need Git and Node.js (which comes with npm) installed on your computer.

 ## Code Examples
 Show examples of usage: put-your-code-here